ems-project/EMSFormBundle/Resources/doc/example.md

 The `onResponse` is called when the submission is done.
 This callback function receive a json-encoded message from the different submission services triggered by the submission.

 The `onError` is called when an error as been raised.
 This callback function receives an error message as unique parameter.

+The `onConfirmationResponse` is called after a send confirmation request.

 ## The response after a valid submit
 The system allows to handle your submit by multiple chained handlers.
 Each handler will return a json response with two keys: